Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 ktUpdateTaxonomy.sh
 ```

-Use scp command as shown below to copy over the Kraken/krona html report to your local system.
+Use cyberduck or the scp command as shown below to copy over the Kraken/krona html report to your local system.

 ***Note: Run this scp command on your local system and not on great lakes.***